deprecated-packages/symplify/packages/easy-coding-standard/README.md

     ]);

     // bear in mind that this will override SetList skips if one was previously imported
+    // this is result of design decision in symfony https://github.com/symfony/symfony/issues/26713
     $parameters->set(Option::SKIP, [
         // skip paths with legacy code
         __DIR__ . '/packages/*/src/Legacy',